sparkofreason/sparkofreason.github.io/_posts/2020-08-23-Is-Software-Math-or-Science.md

 providing deep mathematic truths about your software.
 And that brings us back to the original question: is software correctness math or science?
 In the common case, it's clearly science.
-THe question and its answer is not simply academic, but should be at the core of what software engineers do every day.We don't just create software, any more than scientists do nothing but create abstract hypotheses.
+THe question and its answer is not simply academic, but core to what software engineers do every day.
+We don't just create software, any more than scientists just create abstract hypotheses.
 We also must provide the evidence that our software is correct.
 The effort expended using various tools in that task must be informed by their utility.
 You wouldn't use a screwdriver to chop down a tree.
+Nor should you find yourself using a tool that makes it difficult to ship code without providing some corresponding benefit of providing evidence of correctness.

-Treating software correctness as science rather than math allows us to broaden our view of what tools and techniques can be used.
+Treating software correctness as science rather than math allows us to broaden our view of what tools and techniques can be used, and further allows for consideration of the effectiveness of those approaches, whether the benefits justify the costs.
 A common approach today would be to combine type safety (via static type analysis by the compiler), unit tests, and code coverage.
+Unit tests and code coverage clearly follow the scientific method.
+A test is an experiment, covergage tells you for which part of the code the result of that experiment provides evidence for correctness (or not).
+Static analysis a bit of a different flavor, but the end result is the same, providing evidence that certain classes of errors won't be encountered at runtime.

 Quantification